- There are twelve known species of shark that have been sighted in the Chesapeake Bay, with only five considered a common occurrence.

 The Chesapeake Bay is located on the East Coast of the United States, more commonly known as the Eastern Shore.
 The Chesapeake is known worldwide as the official home of the Maryland blue crab!
 However, humans are not the only ones who love the culinary wonders of the Chesapeake.
 The blue crab also gets the attention of sharks!
-There are twelve known species of shark that can be found in the Chesapeake Bay, but most are rare occurrences.
+There are twelve known species of shark that can be found in the Chesapeake Bay, although some of these are rarely sighted.
 Of that twelve, there are five common sharks found in the Chesapeake Bay, including a shark species with a bit of a bad reputation!

 The Five Most Common Sharks Found In The Chesapeake